DobbiKov/translate-dir-lib/README.md

 ## Documentation

-The documentation for the library can be found [here](./docs/main.md)
+- The documentation for the library can be found [here](./docs/main.md)
+- The documentation for the CLI can be found [here](./docs/cli.md)

 ## ToDo